 Victoria University is an Australian public university based in Melbourne, Victoria.
 It is a dual-sector tertiary institution providing courses in both higher education and Technical and Further Education.

-- Course Level: Scholarships are available to pursue an undergraduate degree.
+- Course Level: The studentships are available to pursue an undergraduate degree.

 - Nationality: This scholarship is open to Australian citizens or those who have permanent residence status.